NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    [here](https://issues.apache.org/jira/browse/SPARK-41793), whereas when using the plugin the correct result will be returned.

-6. In Databricks 10.4, query may fail when Dynamic File Pruning is enabled.
+6. A query may fail when Dynamic File Pruning is enabled.
 As a workaround, please disable the feature by setting `spark.databricks.optimizer.dynamicFilePruning false`.
 More details are in [issue-7648](https://github.com/NVIDIA/spark-rapids/issues/7648).